-In 2024, Governor Mike Parson signed two bills into law, one that would ban transgender students from participating in school sports consistent with their gender identity and another that bans gender-affirming care for transgender youth.
+In 2024, then-Governor Mike Parson signed two bills into law, one that banned transgender students from participating in school sports consistent with their gender identity and another that banned gender-affirming care for transgender youth.
 The latter bill also eliminates gender-affirming care for those relying on Missouri HealthNet and incarcerated people.